sofiavvb/sofiavvb/README.md

 - 🔍 Passionately curious
 - 🎵 Music lover
 - 📚 Really love to learn new things and to challenge myself
-- 🖥️ Currently, I'm learning more about ROS and Java
+- 🖥️ Currently, I'm learning more about web development!
 ---

 <div align="center">